-ON THIS PAGE: You will find information about how many people are diagnosed with this type of tumor each year.
-You will also learn some general information on surviving the disease.
-To see other pages, use the menu.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with an islet cell tumor each year.
+You will read general information on surviving the disease.
+Remember, survival rates depend on several factors.
+Use the menu to see other pages.

 Islet cell tumors are uncommon, with about 1,000 people diagnosed each year in the United States.
 Islet cell tumors account for about 3% to 5% of all pancreatic cancers.